AdamJohnson64/RenderToy/README.md

 - Reusability.
   - Parts of this can be a tooling platform for trying other things.
   - Split out controls (etc) for the express purpose of simple reuse.

+## License
+This software is 100% written and maintained by myself (Adam Johnson) in my free time.
+I claim and maintain full copyright in this software.
+You may download, compile, modify and use the software for personal education or curiosity.
+You may not release compiled versions of this software, nor may you release modified versions of this code.
+You MAY NOT use any of this code (neither text nor binary) for any commercial purposes or interests, nor any commercial product.